CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 $ ember generate route index
 ```

-This should create a folder `src/ui/routes/index` containing:
+This should create the following files

-- `route-test.js` - a test
+- `app/routes/index.js` - the route class
-- `route.js` - the route class
+- `app/templates/index.hbs` - the route markup
-- `template.hbs` - the route markup
+- a test file

-Copy the component invocation from `application/template.hbs` and paste it into `index/template.hbs`:
+Copy the component invocation from `app/templates/application.hbs` and paste it into `index.hbs`:

 ```hbs
 {% raw %}<MyComponent @name="world"/>{% endraw %}
 ```

-Now replace the contents of `application/template.hbs` with the following:
+Now replace the contents of `app/templates/application.hbs` with the following:

 ```hbs
 {% raw %}<h1>My App!</h1>